 At ThinkPink Law, we do law.
 Differently.

-Think Pink Law is a Boston law firm that focuses on convenience and accessibility for clients who are going through a divorce, need a will, or have questions about bankruptcy.
-Whether we are providing a simple solution such as reviewing a contract like a separation agreement, a complete solution involving in depth representation, an “a la carte” service such as helping clients who are representing themselves (called pro se clients), the Think Pink Law will break down complex life and legal issues, speaking in terms that people understand.
+Think Pink Law is a Metrowest Massachusetts law firm that focuses on convenience and accessibility for clients facing family law issues, who need a will or estate plan, or who have questions about firearms related issues.
+Whether we are providing a simple solution such as reviewing a contract like a separation agreement, a complete solution involving in depth representation, an “a la carte” service such as helping clients who are representing themselves (called pro se clients), Think Pink Law will break down complex life and legal issues, speaking in terms that people understand.
 We will show people how to look at legal problem solving differently and show our clients that there are alternatives to the traditional “billable hour,” including flat fee services and limited scope representation.

 ThinkPinkLaw offers a variety of ways to contact us, allowing you to take care of your business at your convenience.